chef/chef-web-docs/content/style_guide.md

 ## Examples

+### Example Company

+We use the fictional company "Fourth Coffee, Inc." as an example throughout the docs.

+Fourth Coffee, Inc.
+123579 4th Ave
+Seattle, WA 98122

+Examples in code:
+`admin@4thcoffee.com`
+`4thcoffee.pem`

 ### Example Domains

 Use the `example.com` domain for generic domains and email addresses in the documentation.
 Use the `chef.io` or `progress.com` domain for examples that should refer back to Chef Software.